How to write a design brief

 Why is a design brief of such great importance?
 Can’t the designer just work out what you want with an email or phone call?
 The answer is quite simple really.
 NO!
 No one knows your business better than you.
 You know what you like and what you don’t like.
 You know your company’s culture, your customers and your products and services.
 If you spend time outlining the goals and objectives of a project, you will provide the designer with the information they need to create a successful design that will achieve the desired results.

 Make sure your goals are clear and well outlined.
 Define your project and what you would like the outcomes to be.
-For instance, is your goal to increase the number of new customers, improve repeat business, elevate the traffic to your website or blog, or improve your followers on Facebook, Google+, Twitter, LinkedIn, Pinterest, Instagram etc?
+For instance, is your goal to increase the number of new customers by giving an overview of your product and service with a call to action?
+Or to improve repeat business by reminding your audience of your benefits and the value you bring.
 A great design can influence the success of a company but clear objectives must be set.
 Sitting down to write a design brief will help you set those targets.

 Even if you can only provide a rough estimate, a budget expectation will give the designer a good idea of the type of solution they will realistically be able to provide.
 Withholding this information for fear of being over-charged is a common misconception.
 If you start with honesty up front, you will most likely receive good service in return.
 There are multiple avenues a designer can use to fit your brief to your budget.
 Printing on a less expensive stock of paper, altering the size of the artwork or producing less collateral than originally planned are all ways which can save you money.

 Clearly stipulate what needs to be designed.
-Is it a business card, a website or a 12 page brochure?
+Is it a business card, a website or a 12-page brochure?
 But that information is not enough for a designer to work from, let alone quote on.
-The following are things you’ll need to take into account:

-3. What colours do you want?
-Full colour, a pantone colour or a special metallic ink?
+- What colours do you want?
+Full colour, a Pantone colour or a special metallic ink?

 These details can seriously affect your budget, so be aware of expecting caviar when you have a fish and chips budget.

 Advise your designer if there is a particular deadline, such as a special event.
-If you leave your project to the last minute, many designers will add a loading to their normal rate as they will have to put a hold on the other jobs already in the system.
-Always be prepared and give your designer a realistic time frame to produce work.
+If you leave your project to the last minute, many designers will add a rush fee to their normal rate as they will have to put a hold on the other jobs already in the system.
+Always be prepared and give your designer a realistic time frame to produce quality work.

 If your project involves the approval of various people, ensure they have had adequate input in the brief or have thoroughly reviewed it.
 Resolve all differences before supplying the brief to your designer, it will make the design process run more smoothly and not delay your project.

-Halo Media has a design brief template on hand for our clients who battle putting together a creative brief.
-To get your copy, send us an email and we will provide you with our brief form.
+Halo Media has a design brief template on hand for our clients who battle putting together a creative brief – so if you are one of our clients, give us a shout and we'll send you over a design briefing template!

 10 tips for working with a graphic designer